 When packed with electronics and sensors to monitor, expect the car to flash those warning signals, every time something goes wrong while driving.
-It is called Car dashboard warning lights that lets you drive much safer on the roads.
+It is called car warning symbols that lets you drive much safer on the roads.

 So, how car dash symbols work?
 Well, as soon as something goes wrong in the car, one or the other feature gets activated on the dashboard.
 This activates the signal funnels through the electrical system, illuminating a hieroglyphic, which is then displayed on the dashboard to the driver.

 The dashboard is full of symbols, which may differ slightly in different cars.
-But, most of the vehicle’s dashboard, these car warning lights will represent the same meaning, displaying almost the same icons right there.
-While some car dashboard symbols and meanings could portend a serious malfunction, here are explained some important signals which you should not be ignoring anyway.
+But, on most of the vehicle’s dashboards, these car warning lights will represent the same meaning, displaying almost the same icons right there.
+While some car dashboard symbols and meanings could portend a serious malfunction, here are some important signals that you should not be ignored anyway.

 This is basically the engine-shaped signal that your car has shifted into the safe mode itself.
-The reason for this light illuminating on your dashboard could be the lack of power, trouble caused by the misfire, or any other fault which is halting the normal working of the engine.
-So, when such sign appears on the dashboard, there is no better option than calling a professional mechanic to get it checked, as driving such car would only lead to irreparable damage or here are 4 easy ways to reset check engine light by yourself you can follow
+Engine warning light (Check Engine) is the most general warning light among the lights on cars because it is related to many engine parts.
+The check engine light is on when starting and operating, which means that your car is having a problem with the control system… The reason for this light illuminating your dashboard could be the lack of power, trouble caused by the misfire, or any other fault that is halting the normal working of the engine.
+So, when such a sign appears on the dashboard, there is no better option than calling a professional mechanic to get it checked, as driving such a car would only lead to irreparable damage.
+Here are 4 easy ways to reset check engine light by yourself you can follow.

-This symbol appears like a U alphabet with an exclamatory mark in between.
-This is one of those car dashboard warning lights, which will appear when there is some sort of trouble in the tires.
-So, when it shows up right there, it means that the pressure in one or more o the tires are too low and needs your attention right there and then.
+This symbol appears like a U alphabet with an exclamation mark in between.
+This is one of those car dashboard warning lights, that will appear when there is some sort of trouble in the tires.
+So, when it shows up right there, it means that the pressure in one or more of the tires is too low and needs your attention right there and then.

 - Things to do when temperature warning lights appear